CoFH/StellarExpansion/main/cofh_stellar_expansion_gene/readme.txt

 CoFH - Stellar Expansion - Genetics
 Author: King Lemming

-This is a pretty straightforward mod - up to 5 more Trait Points.
+This is a pretty straightforward mod - a couple of techs which add to genetic modification.

 In the future, I intend to experiment with cloning a bit, and perhaps add some new traits as well.